 We print your patchwork material by the yard or metre, in bespoke sizes chosen by you.
 The patchwork fabric is then digitally printed with your design using one of our expert printing methods.
 Natural fabrics tend to use pigment printing techniques, applying coloured dyes directly to the fabric in a localised area to build up your custom design.
 Synthetic fabrics favour our dye sublimation process, printing your personalised design onto a transfer paper, and then with heat, bonding this to the fabric.

 You can choose to have your patchwork upholstery fabric hemmed, with either an overlock or baby hem, in either black or white thread.
-As your patchwork material will likely be stitched together with other patchwork fabrics, you might prefer to have it either cut on the line with all white edges removed, or sent as it comes directly from the printer, with your print, and an untrimmed edging.
+As your patchwork material will likely be stitched together with other patchwork fabrics, you might prefer to have it either cut on the line with all white edges removed, or sent as it comes directly from the printer, with your

 All of our fabrics are printed at 200dpi.
 This works for us as it combines a great quality as well as a good file weight.
 In order to avoid resizing and interpolation, we recommend that you scale your image to 100% at 200dpi.
 Our design interface works with a traffic light system that acts as a quality marker for your designs.
 This will show you whether the resolution is too low for printing.
 When you re-upload your design with